 Cashless travel is revolutionizing the hotel and travel industry.
 PwC reports that cashless payment transactions are estimated to increase by more than 80% to almost 1.9 trillion from 2020 to 2025.
 By 2030, they’re expected to triple.
-This shift is influencing hotel payment options, with some hotels transitioning to fully cashless systems.
+This shift is influencing how to pay for a hotel, with some hotels transitioning to fully cashless systems.

-If your hotel wants to transition towards digital payments, you have options.
+If prioritizing digital hotel payment systems is your goal, you have options.
 Plus, letting guests tap and swipe helps deliver more seamless guest experiences and greater revenue opportunities.

 So, what hotel payment options are available to you?
 And what are the benefits of offering multiple options?
 We’ll discuss why modernizing your payment tech stack is a wise move.